Editor: Ellen Datlow

 Kessel makes excellent use of details; there's always something jarring and out of place, much like the fugitive himself who remains uneasy in his new life.
 Here he considers the room he's renting from a lovely landlady, Mrs. Graves (I don't think Kessel could have picked a name that foreshadows this lady's fate more obviously):

 The room she rented him was twelve feet by twelve feet, with a single bed, a cherry veneer dresser, a wooden table and chair, a narrow closet, lace curtains on the window, and an old pineapple quilt on the bed.
 The air smelled sweet.
 On the wall opposite the bed was a picture in a dime store frame, of an empty rowboat floating in an angry gray ocean, the sky overcast, only a single shaft of sunlight in the distance from a sunset that was not in the picture.At one point Mrs. Graves tells him, "Sometimes I wish I could live in the world of goodness.
 But this world is good enough."

-There's a sense of disorientation in the story, where as a reader you sometimes doubt what's real and what isn't; the fugitive is very much apart from everything around him.
-Aside from a bit of cavalier police work at the end which struck me as far-fetched, I liked the atmosphere of the story and how, similar to O'Connor's story, even mundane details can raise goosebumps.
+There's a sense of disorientation in the story, where as a reader you sometimes doubt what's real and what isn't; the fugitive is very much apart from everything around him, and he can't handle uncertainty.
+I liked the general atmosphere of the story and how, similar to O'Connor's story, even mundane details can raise goosebumps.

 (And if you're wondering why "Every Angel is Terrifying" showed up in a book of cat stories, all I'll say is that there is a cat, spilling over from O'Connor's story.)

 This turned out to be a wrenching story.
 It closes in around you as you read; you slowly realize what's happening, and at that point you can't look away - you need to stare it in the face.